 Stick to the best practice section in this README.

-The monitoring of this service can be enabled by the
+The monitoring of this service is set by the property settings

 Alerting can be setup by the prometheus rules extension.